marciob/TerraRay/packages/contracts/README.md

 ## Contracts Package

-This package contains the on-chain smart contract code and related TypeScript types for the Rayls AgroCredit / TerraRay protocol.
+This package contains the on-chain smart contract code and related TypeScript types for the Rayls TerraRay protocol.

 - **Purpose**: shared contracts, ABIs, and generated types used by apps and other packages.
 - **Scope**: core protocol contracts (e.g. `FarmerRegistry`, `FarmerNote`, `AgroVault`, `InvestorWhitelist`) and utilities.